Parallels: The Freeplay 2020 Showcase

 We’re super excited to announce that Freeplay is a program partner for the delightful event Showtime Night Market – a collaboration between Testing Grounds and The Rose Street Artists’ Market, who’ll bring you two night markets in summer 2019!

 The Freeplay Independent Games Festival is seeking nominations for its Board of Directors.
 We seek passionate candidates to play a role in the stewardship and development of the Freeplay Organisation, and our Independent Games Festival and events.

 The wait is over!
 After a sell-out event last year, we're super proud to announce the return of the Parallels showcase on October 25th, during Melbourne International Games Week!
 From the artsy, to the weird, to the provocative and punk.
 For over ten years, Freeplay...

-Freeplay acknowledges the Wurundjeri people of the Kulin Nation as the Traditional Custodians of the Lands upon which the festival takes place.
+Freeplay acknowledges the Woi Wurrung & Boon Wurrung people of the Kulin Nation as the Traditional Custodians of the Lands upon which our festival takes place.

-Sovereignty was never ceded, and this always was and always will be Aboriginal land.
+Sovereignty was never ceded, and this always was and always will be Aboriginal Land.